babylonhealth/ios-playbook/Cookbook/Technical-Documents/DeepLinks.md

 ### Open a deep link from within the app

-When the deep links found extended usage within the app, it became apparent that interacting with them in the app through `UIApplication.openURL(_:)` was extremely inconvenient during testing.
-It was common for both testers and developers to have multiple versions of the app installed at the same time, and iOS, as it turned out, randomly chooses the app to handle a particular custom URL scheme from the ones installed, as long as they support it.
-We were unable to control which app would be opened, when interacting with a deep link from inside an app, and this could even affect end users, since they could, in theory, have several of our apps installed at the same time.
+When we started to use deep links in the app more, it became apparent that interacting with them in the app through `UIApplication.openURL(_:)` was extremely inconvenient during testing.
+It was common for both testers and developers to have multiple versions of the app installed, and iOS, as it turned out, randomly chooses the app to handle a particular custom URL scheme from the ones installed (as long as they support it).
+When interacting with a deep link from inside an app we were unable to control which app would be opened, and this could even affect end users, since in theory they could have several of our apps installed.

 We created a special router to handle this situation: